List of Shameless (American TV series) characters: Karen Jackson

 Karen Jackson (Laura Slade Wiggins) is a regular character in seasons 1 and 2 and a recurring character in season 3.
 Her mother is Sheila and her father is Eddie.

 At the start of the series she is tutored by Lip and the two have a friends with benefits relationship.
 Both initially fine with the other seeing others, they eventually take turns wanting to be more exclusive.

 When Eddie invites Karen to his church's purity ball as a trade for a car, Karen is humiliated over her past sexual escapades.
-Eddie calls Karen a whore in front of everyone else and she responds by dying her hair black, gets Whore tattooed on her arm, and eventually sexually assaults Frank when he is on pain medication which she displays via webcam to her father, leading to his eventual suicide.
+Eddie calls Karen a whore in front of everyone else and she responds by dyeing her hair black, gets Whore tattooed on her arm, and eventually sexually assaults Frank when he is on pain medication which she displays via webcam to her father, leading to his eventual suicide.

 In season 2, Karen attends Sex Addicts Anonymous and dates a fellow addict named Jody and eventually marries him, though she continually cheats on him with Lip.
 She becomes pregnant and attempts to sell the baby to a childless couple.
 At the end of season 2, Karen gives birth to a baby with Down syndrome.
 The baby is Asian, indicating that neither Lip nor Jody is the father.
 The couple who planned to adopt the baby back out due to his genetics and Sheila insists on raising him, naming him Hymie.
 When Sheila refuses to send the baby away, Karen runs away.

 Later in Season 3, Hymie's paternal grandmother shows up and takes the baby.
-Karen returns after calling the baby's paternal relatives and convinced them that Sheila was not capable of raising Hymie.
+Karen returns after calling the baby's paternal relatives and convincing them that Sheila was not capable of raising Hymie.
 Karen tries to make amends with Lip, but he turns her away as does her mother.
 She sleeps with Lip after he has a falling out with Mandy, though he rejects her later for Mandy.
 She finds solace when her mother makes amends with her.
 She is then run over by Mandy and suffers frontal-lobe brain damage with anterograde amnesia.
 Jody takes Karen and her baby to Arizona to be with faith healers to tend her condition.
 They are briefly mentioned by Sheila in season 5.